tombayley/DropDownTipsList/README.md

 [![](https://jitpack.io/v/tombayley/DropDownTipsList.svg)](https://jitpack.io/#tombayley/DropDownTipsList)

-A simple library for showing app tips on Android
+A simple library for showing app tips on Android.

+Tips can be set to be shown after a specific amount of time.
+They can also have an action button that will execute a provided Runnable and dismiss the tip when pressed.

+Used in [this app](https://play.google.com/store/apps/details?id=com.tombayley.bottomquicksettings) (also shown in "In-app example" gif below)

 ## Demo